By Phil Hecken, with the SMUW Crew

 NCAA Uni Tracking

-Back for the 2018 bowls are: Rex Henry (tracking the ACC), Dennis Bolt (tracking the PAC-12), Kyle Acker (tracking the Big XII), and Ethan Dimitroff (tracking the B1G AND the SEC).
+We’ve got Rex Henry (tracking the ACC), Dennis Bolt (tracking the PAC-12), Kyle Acker (tracking the Big XII), and Ethan Dimitroff (tracking the B1G AND the SEC).
 Rex, Dennis, and Kyle and are all returning from 2015, and Ethan is back after joining the NCAA Uni Tracking a couple seasons ago.
 Ethan continues his dual role of tracking both the B1G and the SEC.

 Here are the Uni Trackers for the Power 5 Conferences:

-And here is Ethan, with the SEC (5 games played):
+And here is Ethan, with the SEC:

 Follow Kyle on Twitter here.

-And here’s Ethan with the B1G (four games played):
+And here’s Ethan with the B1G:

 Uni Watch News Ticker